-- 20. Private Option.
-For individuals affected by the Private Option, enrollment in a QHP will be a condition of receiving benefits. - 21.
-Notices.
-Private Option beneficiaries will receive a notice from Arkansas Medicaid advising them of the following: - a.
-QHP Plan Selection.
-The notice will include information regarding how Private Option beneficiaries can select a QHP and information on the State's auto-enrollment process in the event that the beneficiary does not select a plan. - b.
+- c.
 Access to Services until QHP Enrollment is Effective.
-The notice will include the Medicaid client identification number (CIN) and information on how beneficiaries can use the CIN number to access services until their QHP enrollment is effective. - c.
+The notice will include the Medicaid client identification number (CIN) and information on how beneficiaries can use the CIN number to access services until their QHP enrollment is effective. - d.
 Wrapped Benefits.
 The notice will also include information on how beneficiaries can use the CIN number to access wrapped benefits.
-The notice will include specific information regarding services that are covered directly through fee-for-service Medicaid, what phone numbers to call or websites to visit to access wrapped services, and any cost-sharing for wrapped services pursuant to STC 36. - d.
+The notice will include specific information regarding services that are covered directly through fee-for-service Medicaid, what phone numbers to call or websites to visit to access wrapped services, and any cost-sharing for wrapped services pursuant to STC 37 - e.
 Appeals.
-The notice will also include information regarding the grievance and appeals process. - e.
+The notice will also include information regarding the grievance and appeals process. - f.
 Exemption from the Alternative Benefit Plan.
 The notice will include information describing how Private Option beneficiaries who believe they may be exempt from the Private Option ABP, and individuals who are medically frail, can request a determination of whether they are exempt from this ABP. - 22.
 QHP Selection.
 The QHP in which Private Option beneficiaries will enroll will be certified through the Arkansas Insurance Department's QHP certification process.
 The QHPs available for selection by the beneficiary will be determined by the Medicaid agency. - 23.
 Enrollment Process.
-Individuals receiving coverage through the Private Option demonstration will begin to enroll during the initial QHP enrollment period (October 1, 2013 March 31, 2014) through the following process: - a.
-Individuals will submit a joint application for insurance affordability programs- Medicaid, CHIP and Advanced Premium Tax Credits/Cost Sharing Reductions electronically, via phone, by mail, or in-person.
+Individuals receiving coverage through the Private Option demonstration began to enroll during the initial QHP enrollment period (October 1, 2013-March 31, 2014).
+In accordance with the timeframes established in the approved IA Protocols, individuals will enroll through the following process: - a.
+Individuals will submit a joint application for insurance affordability programs- Medicaid, CHIP and Advanced Premium Tax Credits/Cost Sharing Reductions electronically, via phone, by mail, or in-person. - b.
+An eligibility determination will be made either through the Marketplace or the Arkansas Eligibility & Enrollment Framework (EEF). - c.
+Once individuals have been determined eligible for coverage under Title XIX, they will enter the State's web-based portal.
+They will then have an opportunity to complete the health care needs questionnaire, to be assessed for medical frailty as defined in STC 21(a). - d.
+Individuals who are determined eligible to receive coverage through the Private Option will enter the State's web-based portal to shop among QHPs available to Private Option eligible individuals and to select a QHP. - e.
+The State's MMIS will capture their plan selection information and will transmit the 834 enrollment transactions to the QHP issuers and transmit a notice to the TPA for enrollment in an IA, if applicable.